For brands using LiveEngage, there are currently two conversation types:

 Dedicated messaging agents:

-Messaging agents that have the enhanced workspace enabled in permissions will only see this workspace.
-The visitors tab will be available and will display: web visitors, web history and all agents - based on the existing permission set for the agent.
+Only messaging agents that have the enhanced workspace enabled in permissions will see the enhanced agent workspace module.
+The agent workspace for chat will be available and will display: web visitors, web history and agents - based on the existing permission set for the agent.

 For more information see the messaging agents user guide.